Employment Agreement Template, Free Download 2026

 Define the scope of confidential information protected by the agreement.
 Specify the duration of confidentiality obligations after employment ends (commonly 2-5 years, or indefinitely for trade secrets).
 For the invention assignment, confirm compliance with state-specific carve-out requirements and have the employee list any pre-existing inventions or IP on an attached exhibit to avoid future ownership disputes.

-Configure Termination and Severance Terms
+Configure Termination and <strong>Severance</strong> Terms

 Define the specific events that constitute "cause" for termination.
-Enter the notice period required for termination without cause (typically 30-90 days for executives) and the severance package terms — weeks or months of base salary continuation, bonus proration, benefits continuation (COBRA subsidy), equity acceleration, and outplacement services.
+Enter the notice period required for termination without cause (typically 30-90 days for executives) and the severance package terms, weeks or months of base salary continuation, bonus proration, benefits continuation (COBRA subsidy), equity acceleration, and outplacement services.
 Include a release of claims requirement as a condition of receiving severance benefits.

 Add Restrictive Covenants If Applicable

 If including non-compete, non-solicitation, or non-recruitment provisions, enter the restricted activities, geographic scope, and duration.
-Ensure compliance with the employee's state of residence — check for income thresholds, advance notice requirements, and garden leave mandates.
+Ensure compliance with the employee's state of residence, check for income thresholds, advance notice requirements, and garden leave mandates.
 If the employee's state prohibits non-competes, consider relying solely on non-solicitation and confidentiality provisions.

 Select Governing Law, Sign, and Distribute

 Choose the governing state law and dispute resolution mechanism.
 Have both parties sign and date the agreement, with each retaining a fully executed copy.
-Provide the employee with a reasonable review period before signing — 7 to 14 days is standard for executive agreements — and advise them in writing of their right to consult an attorney.
+Provide the employee with a reasonable review period before signing, 7 to 14 days is standard for executive agreements, and advise them in writing of their right to consult an attorney.
 Attach all referenced exhibits (equity grant agreement, benefit summaries, invention disclosure form).

 Free Template vs Custom Employment Agreement